Abhishek-S-Lal/HackerRank-Javascript-Solutions/README.md

   >
   > After calculating the inversion count, the code checks whether this count is even or odd.
 If the inversion count is even, it returns "YES".
 If the inversion count is odd, it returns "NO".
   >
   > When we have an even inversion count, it means that there is an even number of pairs of elements where the smaller element comes after the larger one in the array.
-We can use left rotations to gradually fix these inversions, which is not possible for odd inversion count.
+We can use left rotations to gradually fix these inversions, which is not possible for an odd inversion count.

 #### Sample Input to the function